 Whatever you decide on, make sure you can carry it!
 Friends and family can help you get to the airport, but you will be responsible upon arrival in Australia.

-WHAT SHOULD I PACK IN MY HAND LUGGAGE?
+WHAT SHOULD I BE PACKING IN MY HAND LUGGAGE?

 - Passport, identification, money, credit cards,